FoodTBD/waiter/README.md

     eb deploy

+5. In [AWS Certificate Manager](https://us-east-1.console.aws.amazon.com/acm/home?region=us-east-1), create a HTTPS certificate for `api.food-tbd.com`.
+This requires creating a CNAME record for DNS verification on the DNS host.

+6. Also create a CNAME record to point `api.food-tbd.com` to the generated EB environment domain e.g. `food-tbd-waiter.eba-5ynepjcj.us-east-1.elasticbeanstalk.com`.

-5. Fix up the configuration from EB defaults.
+7. Finally, fix up the EB environment configuration.
 In [EB environment > Configuration > Instance traffic and scaling](https://us-east-1.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/environment/configuration/instance-traffic-scaling):

+    * Under Listeners, add a listener for port 443, HTTPS, using the cert created in the previous step.
     * Under Processes, change the health check path from default `/` to `/hello`.